calculix/CalculiX-Examples/README.md

 Click the preview images to view the examples.

 This page uses animated gifs.
-In Firefox, you might want to install the plugin [Toggle Animated Gifs](https://addons.mozilla.org/en-US/firefox/addon/toggle-animated-gifs/) to add replay controls.
+In Firefox, you might want to install the plugin [Toggle A../../REnimated Gifs](https://addons.mozilla.org/en-US/firefox/addon/toggle-animated-gifs/) to add replay controls.

 [<img
   src="Drahtbiegen/Biegung/movie.gif"